constcut/aurals/README.md

-# mtherapp
+# Aurals
-Engine for music and voice applications, including music therapy
+Engine for music and voice analysis, and music creation.
+There is a hope to extend it into music therapy applications.

 This application was developed with Qt 5.15.2 using QML.
 Tested on linux/android/windows.